elenasamuylova/drafts/llm_course.md

 - Translating text from one language to another
 - Drafting a response to an email using the provided information

-Generative models are **creators**.
+Generative models are creators.
 They learn the underlying patterns in the data and use that to produce something new.

-#### Quick Comparison: Discriminative vs. Generative Tasks
+**Quick Comparison: Discriminative vs. Generative Tasks**

 |                        | **Discriminative Tasks**       | **Generative Tasks**            |
 |------------------------|-------------------------------|----------------------------------|